Rates from USD 4400» VIEW RATES

 Notes: Ask for accommodation in the other motherships and hosted trips.

-2-night accommodation in a 5 star hotel in Havana.
+Reception in Havana.
 Transfer Havana/Jucaro/Havana.
 6-night accommodation in Avalon Fleet II in single room.
 Full board with limited drinks.
 5 1/2 fishing days with guide and skiff.
 Marine park license.

 The weather conditions were pretty stable along the month, with mostly good weather of clear skies and temperature of 84 F.

 The fishing was as good as the climate, with many captures and fun days.
 The following species were landed: 164 bonefish, 4 permit, 27 tarpons, 40 jacks…